fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricChaos.md

 ```

 ### -WaitTimeBetweenFaultsSec
-Specifies how long Chaos waits, in seconds, between two consecutive faults in one iteration.
+Specifies the wait time in seconds between two consecutive faults in a single iteration.
 If you specify a larger value, the number of concurrent faults is lower.
-The maximum allowed value is uint.MaxValue.
+The maximum allowed value is [UInt32.MaxValue](https://msdn.microsoft.com/en-us/library/system.uint32.maxvalue(v=vs.110).aspx).

 ```yaml
 Type: UInt32